richardlaugesen/ruvpy/README.md

 These are all implemented as Jupyter notebooks in the `examples` directory.

+## Templates

+RUV is designed to be tailored to the decision between evaluated.
+This may require the development of custom components to define the decision context.
+A set of templates to help the user get started is included in `templates` directory.

+Please consider contributing your new components to the repository to help others.

 ## Code of conduct

 We encourage you to contribute!
 Everyone interacting with this project is expected to follow the [Code of Conduct](code_of_conduct.md).